marvinbernhardt/wallforce/README.md

 ## Installation

 Source Gromacs installation first.
-Tested with Gromacs 2019.2
+Tested with Gromacs 2019.2.
+There is also an Gromacs 2021 branch!

 You will need to make sure that you use the same C++ compiler and C++ Standard Library as the one that was used for compiling